DmitriyDadorin/yupoo-scraper/README.md

 # yupoo-scraper
-this is simple python code that creates .csv file with yupoo products and links more functions coming soon...
+this is simple python code that creates .csv file with yupoo products and links. more functions coming soon...